-Salisbury University, A Maryland University of National Distinction, will be acknowledged by its peers as a globally oriented, widely recognized comprehensive university for excellence in education both in and out of the classroom and for its commitment to model programs in civic engagement.
+Salisbury University, A Maryland University of National Distinction, will be acknowledged by its peers as a globally oriented, comprehensive university widely recognized for excellence in education both in and out of the classroom and for its commitment to model programs in civic engagement.
 Undergraduate research, international experiences, and a broad range of internships and community outreach activities will be the hallmark of the institution, enriching the traditional academic curriculum and enabling students to connect research to practice and theory to action.
-Salisbury University will grow to meet the educational and workforce needs of the State by providing nationally distinguished undergraduate programs as well as specialized master's and doctoral programs that uniquely serve the region.
+Salisbury University will grow to meet the educational and workforce needs of the State by providing nationally distinguished undergraduate programs as well as specialized Masters and doctoral programs that uniquely serve the region.
 We will attract superior students who are academically exceptional and who embrace their role as involved citizens.
 We will empower students for a life of leadership and cultural appreciation through their participation in campus artistic and athletic activities and in campus clubs and organizations.
-We will graduate students who are recruited by the best employers and graduate schools and who will contribute to the economic and social vitality of the State and the nation.
+We will graduate students who are recruited by the best employers and graduate schools and who will possess 21st century skillsets that make them agile and adaptive thinkers capable of participating in a global workforce.